ralphjsmit/filament/packages/schemas/docs/06-primes.md

 ### Customizing the text size

-Text columns have small font size by default, but you may change this to `TextSize::ExtraSmall`, `TextSize::Medium`, or `TextSize::Large`.
+Text has a small font size by default, but you may change this to `TextSize::ExtraSmall`, `TextSize::Medium`, or `TextSize::Large`.

 For instance, you may make the text larger using `size(TextSize::Large)`: